-Play Slap Bass Technique For Gospel, Funk, and Fusion
+How to Slap Bass for Gospel, Funk, and Fusion

 Posido Vega slapping the bass with a cat watching

 Do you want to play gospel, funk, or fusion music?
-Slap bass is a technique you must know for certain rhythmic styles of music.
+Slap bass is a must-know technique for these rhythm-forward styles.

-In this bass lesson, I’ll show you essential slap bass technique for getting an authentic percussive sound that’s found in many syncopated bass grooves.
-Learn these techniques and you’ll be able to play slap bass in no time.
+In this bass lesson, I’ll walk you through the essential techniques behind that authentic slap sound you hear in syncopated grooves.
+Learn these approaches, and you’ll be slapping confidently in no time.

-Bass players like Victor Wooten, Flea, Gary Grainger, Oteil Burbridge, Marcus Miller, and Brian Bromberg often use thumb slap techniques in their music.
-I’ll show you how to do these techniques and start thinking like a drummer.
+Players like Victor Wooten, Flea, Gary Grainger, Oteil Burbridge, and Brian Bromberg have all built iconic voices with their thumb slaps and ghost notes—and I’ll show you how to get started thinking like a drummer too.

 What you’ll learn:

-• essential slap technique on the bass guitar
+• The essential mechanics of slap bass technique

 Pick up your bass guitar.
 Let’s dive in.